-The two-day conference is dedicated to facilitating networking and information exchange in the area of survey and data science across various sectors (academia, industry, government, and non-profits).
+The conference is dedicated to facilitating information exchange in the area of survey and data science across various sectors (academia, industry, government, and non-profits).
 Topics presented will cover a wide range of domains from data ethics and privacy, healthcare, data visualization, and more.

 You are a students/young professional interested in the latest survey and data science application?